crashoverride777/swifty-ads/README.md

         ...
     }
  ```
- Than go the Ads.swift init method and remove the line "preloadFirstSupportedInterAd()" and instead edit/add these functions
+ Than go the Ads.swift init method and remove the line "preloadFirstSupportedInterAd()"

+ Than edit/add these functions

  ```swift
 class func preloadFirstSupportedInterAd(viewController: UIViewController) {